Andreas Gursky from 1980 to present – His best photos

 In the four Formula 1 series, Gursky captured busy mechanics and technicians in bold team colors surrounding Formula 1 vehicles in the pit stop, above which spectators are staring down.
 The photographs are one of the few in which the artist used Photoshop to reorganize the fragments of the picture.
 The series, created in 2007, focuses on the frenetic activities at the Formula 1 pit stops, capturing the crucial moments that could influence the driver’s career.

-On a glance, one may think that the spectators in both images are identical.
+At a glance, one may think that the spectators in both images are identical.
 However, when looking keenly, it can be seen that the appearance of the figures varies, especially in terms of color.
 The four-image series is not a single image like the 99 Cents and Amazon but slightly manipulated photography comprising elements from Formula 1 races worldwide, including Sao Paulo, Monte Carlo, Shanghai, and Istanbul.
 While the pit stop activities usually take place within only twelve seconds, Gursky portrays the figures in the images in great detail.
 There is no element of motion as though he had asked them to pose for a shot in the middle of a Formula One track ballet.

-One thing that viewers might miss in Formula 1 is the inclusion of an attractive grid girl placed directly in the middle of the photograph.
+One thing viewers might miss in Formula 1 is the inclusion of an attractive grid girl placed directly in the middle of the photograph.
 One distracted racing team member turns to stare, oblivious to the activities behind him.
 While the humor can easily be missed, Gursky tries to make it less obvious to the viewer’s eyes.
 The photos are enticing, making it easy to ingest every emphasized detail.
 The artist uses contrast to achieve the hypnotic effect.
 Measuring a whopping 222 centimeters by 608 centimeters, Formula 1 is the largest photograph by Gursky to date.

 Bahrain, 2005